Relativistic magnetohydrodynamics in the early Universe: Relativistic fluid dynamics in an expanding Universe

 \subsection{Sound waves}

 In this section, linear perturbations of the perfect fluid equations of motion are studied.
 For this purpose, we consider that the background energy density is homogeneous and evolves with the scale factor as $\bar \rho \sim a^{-3 \,(1 + w)}$ (see \Sec{Friedmann}) for a background equation of state $\bar p = w \bar \rho$.
 Let us consider perturbations $\rho_1$ and $\uu$ over the background at rest.
-The energy and momentum equations up to first order in perturbations are [see \Eqs{cont_subrelativistic_1}{mom_subrelativistic_1}],
+The energy and momentum equations up to first order in perturbations are [cf.~\Eqq{eqs_subrelativistic_1}],

-where $\tilde \rho_0 = a^{3\,(1 + w)} \, \bar \rho$ corresponds to the energy density of the comoving background, constant in time.
+where $\tilde \rho_0 = a^{3\,(1 + w)} \, \bar \rho$ corresponds to the comoving energy density of the background, constant in time.
 In first place, we note that the correction described in previous sections, which applies to the term $\uu \cdot \nab \ln \tilde \rho$, does not affect the linearized equations but it becomes relevant in the non-linear regime.
 Secondly, it is convenient to choose $\beta = 3\, (1 + \cs^2)$ to get rid of the Hubble friction in the energy equation, such that $\tilde \rho_1 = a^\beta \rho_1$.
 We note that $\cs^2$ and $w$ are not, in general, required to be equal, allowing the total energy of the Universe to contain additional contributions besides the one from the fluid.
 In terms of the normalized energy density perturbations $\lambda$, defined such that

 where $(1 + \cs^2)\, \tilde \rho_0$ is the comoving background enthalpy, the energy and momentum equations are

 We note that for any other choice of $\beta$, the energy equation would present an additional source term